Esther J. Harper Jones, Niles, Ohio

 Niles, Ohio, David P. (Linda) Watters of Willow Wood, Ohio, Mark W. Watters of

-Liberty, Ohio, Leann (Bill) Bryant of Howland, Ohio; her sister, Ruth H. {Gordon)
+Liberty, Ohio and Leanne (Bill) Bryant of Howland, Ohio; her sister, Ruth H. (Gordon)

 Harper of Scottsdale, Arizona and grandchildren, Susan (Andrew) Bazzle, David